My Hero Academia Season 7: Release date, trailer, plot and more

 My Hero Academia Season 7 is going to continue one of the biggest anime currently running, with Deku set to face his most challenging battle yet against Shigaraki.

-My Hero Academia, one of the best anime currently ongoing, is heading towards the finale.
+My Hero Academia, one of the best anime of the last decade, is heading towards the finale.
 With the Liberation War Arc and the Black Hero Arc come and gone, they’ve made way for the Final Saga and the conclusion.

 The most recent season was filled with epic highs and lows.
-We got Dark Deku and the start of his showdown with Shigaraki and the introduction of Star Stripe, all of which add to the anticipation for new episodes.
+We got Dark Deku, the start of his showdown with Shigaraki, and the introduction of Star Stripe, all of which add to the anticipation for new episodes.
 So, when is My Hero Academia Season 7 out, and what else do we know?

 My Hero Academia Season 7 release date